RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 # <img src="../img/redvox_logo.png" height="25"> **RedVox Python SDK Data Window Manual**

 The RedVox Python SDK contains routines for reading, creating, and writing RedVox API 900 and RedVox API 1000 data files.
 The SDK is open-source.

 DataWindow is a Python class designed to fetch data from a source.
-It provides many filter options to the user, and will always attempt to get as much information as the user requests.
-It is capable of reading and exporting to various formats.
+It provides many filter options to the focusing on quick returns and is capable of reading and exporting to various formats.

 If you wish to learn more about the low-level class used to construct DataWindow, refer to the [Station Documentation](station)